shahraj81/aida/tools/sparql-query-application/README.md

 #### version 2.5
   * TA3 graph query has been changed.
 The change is local to SELECT statement which has been modified to bring four additional columns (?oinf_j_cv, ?obcm_cv, ?sinf_j_cv, and ?sbcm_cv) in the output.
 These additional columns have been appended to the right of the output.
 Remaining query construct remains unchanged.
+  * Reverted Dockerfile to what it was like in version 2.4
+  * Reverted docker/scripts/Makefile to that it was like in version 2.4
+  * Ontotext released a new version of GraphDB (version 8.11.0); docker modified to work with this version of GraphDB